INF2050

 Learning

 We can provide you with the best possible conditions to learn, but we cannot learn for you.
+Learning is alsways active, never passive.
+The more active you are, the better you'll score in the exams.

 Group work